Nick-Marx/Godot/Pivot/README.md

 <br>
 No help online for this one, but luckily I was able to stumble my way around it.

-Changed player color; I really like this soft neon pick I found.
+Changed player color; I really like this soft neon pink I found.

 Made pause menu.
 This took me longer than I thought it would since there are tons of tutorials out there, but I have the bad habit of trying to change things to meet my needs at the same time I'm learning them so it all breaks and I have to fix it.
 <br>